 In addition to the weekly minutes, you'll likely want to spend a slightly long period on more extensive work once a month or so.
 A moderately large flower bed may call for a full morning or afternoon of extra work once each month in addition to the weekly activities.

-- Prune plants that need it.
 If your flower bed includes shrubs, you'll likely need to prune them occasionally to remove dead branches or thin them to improve air circulation.
-Most shrubs can be pruned with ordinary bypass pruners, but bigger, woodier shrubs are best pruned with long-handled lopping pruners.
+Most shrubs can be pruned with ordinary bypass pruners, but bigger, woodier shrubs are best pruned with long-handled lopping shears.

-- Replenish mulch.
-Mulching helps suppress weeds, it retains soil moisture and it moderates soil temperatures.
-If you have mulched with organic material, such as compost, leaf mulch or cocoa husks, it will gradually break down in the garden.
-Your monthly session is the time to add fresh mulch if needed
+Mulching helps suppress weeds, retains soil moisture, and moderates soil temperatures.
+If you have mulched with organic material, such as compost, leaf mulch, or cocoa husks, it will gradually break down in the garden.
+Your monthly session is the time to add fresh mulch if needed.

-- Feed the plants.
-Not all plants require monthly feeding — some don't need any food at all — but the majority of garden flowers will do well if they are given water-soluble fertilizer once each month.
-Mix the fertilizer with water in a watering can and apply with overhead watering that allows the plant to absorb the nutrients through the leaves as well as the roots.
+Not all plants require monthly fertilization — some don't need any fertilizer at all — but the majority of garden flowers will do well if they are given water-soluble fertilizer once each month.
+Mix the fertilizer with water in a watering can according to label directions, and apply as noted in the manufacturer's instructions.

 Finally, there may be some activities practiced only at the beginning of the season or at the end.
 Your monthly maintenance sessions can be adapted when it's time for these infrequent tasks.